LIBMoE: A Library for comprehensive benchmarking Mixture of Experts in Large Language Models: Analysis

-In summary, this experiment underscores the critical role of routing quality in relation to architectural design across SMoE variants.
-Architectures such as TC-MoE and MoE++ demonstrate that when expert utilization is effective, performance degrades more sharply under routing perturbations—highlighting the strong coupling between routing robustness and representational efficiency.
-However, a key insight is that robust routing alone does not guarantee the highest absolute performance.
-Each SMoE architecture has an inherent capacity ceiling, and some models may approach this limit even with less dynamic or suboptimal routing.
-In other words, attainable performance is shaped not only by routing precision but also by expert capacity and architectural trade-offs.
-As such, routing behavior should be interpreted in the broader context of each model’s design constraints and representational limits.
+In summary, this experiment highlights that the impact of routing quality is fundamentally intertwined with architectural design across SMoE variants.
+Architectures such as TC-MoE and MoE++ exhibit pronounced performance degradation under routing perturbations, indicating that their gains rely heavily on precise and task-aligned expert selection.
+This sensitivity reveals a strong coupling between routing robustness and the effectiveness with which the architecture exploits its representational capacity.
+However, the results also demonstrate that routing robustness alone is insufficient to guarantee the highest absolute performance.
+Each SMoE variant is constrained by an inherent architectural capacity ceiling, beyond which improvements in routing precision yield diminishing returns.
+Consequently, optimal performance depends not only on selecting the “right” experts, but on whether the routing mechanism is capable of fully leveraging the architectural capacity available.
+These findings suggest that routing behavior should be interpreted in conjunction with architectural design, rather than as an isolated indicator of model quality.

 \paragraph{c) How Does Normalized Expert-Allocation Entropy Reveal Domain Specialization Across SMoE Variants?}